 · League of Women Voters newsletter;

 · E-Mail from Auditor of State re: invoice statement;

-· Fund Status, Revenue Status and Appropriation Status reports for August 7, 2017.
+· Fund Status, Revenue Status and Appropriation Status reports.

 FIRE DEPARTMENT REPORT